6 Hidden Homeowner Costs You Can’t Avoid

 The table below shows the difference between MRTA and MLTA:

-How much premium you need to pay for your MRTA or MLTA is subject to your age, loan amount and your loan tenure.
+This is subject to your age, loan amount and your loan tenure.
 The older you are and the higher the loan amount, the more premium you will have to pay.
-The type of mortgage insurance you require will depend on your needs, number of financial dependants and lifestyle.
+The type of mortgage insurance you require will depend on your needs, number of financial dependents and lifestyle.
+It usually adds several hundred more ringgit on top of your monthly loan instalment.

 For instance, MRTA might be more suitable for the single individual with zero financial dependents.
 However, this is provided that he or she is able to afford the lump sum payment.
 It is also more suitable for those who are planning to own property for the long term, as MRTA is non-transferable.